M1 Abrams: Tank Urban Survival Kit

 In August 2006, General Dynamics Land Systems received a U.S. Army order for 505 Tank Urban Survivability Kits (TUSK) for Abrams main battle tanks supporting operations in Iraq, under a US$45 million contract.
 Deliveries were expected to be completed by April 2009.
 Under a separate order, the U.S. Army awarded General Dynamics Armament and Technical Products (GDATP) US$30 million to produce reactive armor kits to equip M1A2s.

-Tiles will be produced at the company's reactive armor facility in Stone County Operations, McHenry, Mississippi.
+Tiles were produced at the company's reactive armor facility in Stone County Operations, McHenry, Mississippi.
 In December 2006, the U.S. Army added Counter Improvised Explosive Device enhancements to the M1A1 and M1A2 TUSK, awarding GDLS $11.3 million contract, part of the $59 million package mentioned above.
 In December, GDLS also received an order, amounting to around 40% of a US$48 million order, for loader's thermal weapon sights being part of the TUSK system improvements for the M1A1 and M1A2 Abrams Tanks.